Doctor Who fandom: Music inspired by Doctor Who

 As well as both Mankind and The Timelords, many other acts have incorporated the Doctor Who theme music into their own compositions.
 British rock band Pink Floyd briefly used the theme during their 1971 single "One of These Days", which featured a Doctor Who-related music video.
 The theme music has also been covered by several other acts, such as Orbital, while other bands such as Coldcut have featured samples of the theme.

 Comedian and singer Mitch Benn's 2002 album Radio Face features a song entitled "Doctor Who Girl".
 The song talks about how the singer would like to find a girlfriend who is like the female companions of Doctor Who.

 Since the series' renewal on BBC, a genre has developed under the name 'Trock' (a term created by YouTuber and (at the time) unsigned musician Alex Day, aka Nerimon), meaning Time Lord Rock.
 Propagated mainly via the internet on sites such as YouTube, Trock songs include references to the show's theme tune, as well as characters and plots from the show.
 The band Chameleon Circuit produces music exclusively relating to Doctor Who, and in addition to general fandom songs, has episode-specific songs like 'Kiss the Girl' and 'The Big Bang 2'.
 They have a fast-growing online following, and as of 2011 have released two albums: Chameleon Circuit in 2009, and Still Got Legs in July 2011, both on DFTBA records.
 Still Got Legs charted on the Billboard Heatseekers chart at No. 23.

 The industrial/EBM band Rotersand also features themes related to Doctor Who.
 Mainly the song "Exterminate, Annihilate, Destroy" using Dalek soundclips.

-Hard rock band Anno Mundi's 2011 album Cloister graveyard in the snow features a suite entitled Gallyfreyan's Suite, divided into three sections: Journey to the 4th Dimension, Tardis and Time lord.

-In 2013 the musical group Legs Nose Robinson became a varied all in house musical style Trock band, recording albums, touring fan conventions.
-Their all self made videos have gained over 375,000 views on YouTube.